-Story of Gandhi essentially marks the story of Indian Independence struggle.
-With his wisdom and belief in fearlessness, truth and non-violence, Gandhi led India on a triumphant struggle against colonialist rule.
+Story of Gandhi essentially marks the story of the Indian Independence struggle.
+With his wisdom and belief in fearlessness, truth and non-violence, Gandhi led India on a triumphant struggle against the colonialist rule.

 With his unique views and strict practices of non-violence, Gandhi captured world attention.
 This is the third part of the blog series which attempts to portray Gandhi with his complete greatness and flaws.
 You can read the first and second parts here

-Besides his pacifism and ingenious ways of protest Gandhi was revered for his attempts to revive Indian society of its evils.
+Besides his pacifism and ingenious ways of protest, Gandhi was revered for his attempts to purge Indian society of its evils.
 They form the reasons for attributing the honorific ‘Mahatma’ to his name.

 1) Worked against caste system and untouchability.